swisschain/Lykke-HftApi-Docs/source/index.html.md

 Lykke high-frequency trading API.

 This API allows Lykke clients to carry out automated trading on special sub-accounts.
-Also, the API allows you to get public data about the Lykke market, such as current prices, books of orders, and other parameters of trading instruments.
+Also, the API allows you to get public data about the Lykke market, such as current prices, books of orders, and other parameters for trading instruments.

 [www.lykke.com](https://www.lykke.com/)